greg-raven/Uncommon-Sense/_posts/2020-10-29-beware-the-cure.md

 tag: 'Thomas Sowell'
 ---

-Most of the problems of this country are not nearly as bad as the “solutions” --- especially the solutions that politicians come up with during election years.
+Most of the problems of this country are not nearly as bad as the "solutions" --- especially the solutions that politicians come up with during election years.